 Supply Chain Traceability

 One of the most critical success factors for a supply chain is the ability to pinpoint where the products are in the supply chain.
-Advances in digital technologies along with barcode scanners and RFID devices have enabled supply chain managers to precise track wherein the supply chain their products are located.
-Additionally, traceability is also a sensitive matter in the food industry as factors such as disease outbreak, chemicals used, and processing systems should be attributed to responsible parties.
+Advances in digital technologies along with barcode scanners and RFID devices have enabled supply chain managers to precisely track wherein the supply chain their products are located.
+Additionally, traceability is also a sensitive matter in the food industry as factors such as disease outbreaks, chemicals used, and processing systems should be attributed to responsible parties.
 To track down where exactly the fault has occurred in the food supply chain, traceability is a must to know where the items originated and what processing took place at each level.
 This way, food and beverage sector companies can not only avoid hefty fines but also ensure customer satisfaction by providing safer and healthier food.
 Such sensors technologies, along with IoT and big data can enable end-to-end traceability, which helps the company quickly identify the instances of food contamination.

 The volume and quantity of data generated by the procurement department are immense.
 Processing such data with machine learning and optimization algorithms can help uncover patterns and associations amongst the datasets to make both strategic and tactical procurement decisions.
 Spend data, contract data, and supplier-related data can provide detailed information on the supplier and help identify the ideal vendor.
 Additionally, mining historical data can unveil future trends and also help identify risks including supplier risk, pricing risk, compliance risk, geographical risk, and disaster risks.
 Predictive analytics helps the procurement teams to be prepared for a future scenario.